uxuimercergroup/generator-evolution/README.md

 The Evolution Tool Box includes several other tasks to streamline the web development process.

+### Production
-- **Production**: Generate production UI code for hand-off
+Generate production UI code for hand-off

 - While still in the current working directory, copy and paste this command into the cli/terminal: `grunt prod`
 - The *dist* directory in the current working directory now contains production ready code (static HTML, minified CSS, minified JS, and optimized images).

+### Deploy
-- **Deploy**: FTP the final production UI code to a secure FTP server.
+FTP the final production UI code to a secure FTP server.

 - Setup:
 	1. Using your text editor, open the *grunt* directory in the root of the current working directory.
 Open the *sftp-deploy.js* file.
 	2. Edit the *sftp-deploy.js* `host` option under `auth` to set the FTP server host name.
 	3. Edit the *sftp-deploy.js* `dest` option to set the destination path where the production files will get uploaded on the FTP server.
 	4. Open the *.ftppass* file in your text editor or cli (may be easier in a text editor that displays hidden files but you can also run `ls -al` in the cli/terminal to see hidden files and edit right in the cli using a built-in text editor).
 	5. Edit *.ftpass* file and enter the correct username/password credentials for the FTP server being used for deployment. **IMPORTANT: Make sure to ignore the .ftppass file in your source control repository settings so that the login information for the FTP server does not get checked into the project and exposed to others.**
 - Deployment
 	1. While still in the current working directory, copy and paste this command into the cli/terminal: `grunt deploy`
 	2. The deploy task runs `grunt prod` and then deploys the files to the FTP server location.
 	3. Check the server URL in a browser to make sure your deployment was successful and correct.

 ## License